menu

 Once the control player has hit the second land drop, your Dazes becomes less good, but you are tapping out yourself, so their Dazes are golden.
 So they have a good chance of forcing through a removal spell or countering the combo.
 At this point a shroud target performs better.
 If they have no Swords, then Jin-Gitaxias is the go-to target as long as the opponent has few to no threats.

 If not Jin-Gitaxias, then who?
 In control matchups, shroud targets are usually the best alternative, with Empyrial Archangel being the real hero.
 I regret having Inkwell Leviathan maindeck over her in Indy.
 She would have saved me a game or two and I never once wanted Inkwell.
 She is especially good with an Elesh Norn in play: practically a Platinum Emprion with shroud.
-She even absorbs Keeper of Progenitus attacks!
+She even absorbs Progenitus attacks!

 The anti-aggro targets depend wildly on the board situation.
 Elesh Norn, Empyrial Archangel, Sphinx of the Steel Wind, Stormtide Leviathan, Blazing Archon, and Platinum Emprion can all be fantastic, and which ones are maindeck depends heavily on the metagame.